-- Oxford: Catholic University is affiliated with the Oxford Programme for Undergraduate Studies (OPUS) in England.
-Consideration for this program is highly competitive: consult the Catholic Universitybroad Office for details.
+- Oxford: Catholic University is affiliated with the Oxford Study Abroad Programme (OSAP) in England.
+Consideration for this honors-level program is highly selective.

 But classicists do not necessarily have to study in the Mediterranean or in England.
 Catholic University also has programs in a wide variety of other countries.

 Absolutely!
 Summer study abroad is an attractive option for many undergraduates.
 It often provides an intensive, condensed experience over the course of several (generally two to seven) weeks; it can complement the regular pursuit of the Catholic University degree during the academic year; and, in many cases, it need not provide highly specific transfer credits to assist in the progression towards graduation.

 As with all study abroad proposals, summer study abroad should be discussed with and approved by the undergraduate advisor well ahead of time, particularly if you want or need to transfer credit for such summer study back to Catholic University.

 Can I go on an archaeological dig?